hathibelagal-dev/instantpolyglot/docs/eng/Igbo.md

 ## Noun Classification

-While Igbo doesn't have a formal noun class system like some other African languages, nouns can be categorized based on their semantic properties:
+While Igbo doesn’t have a formal noun class system like some other African languages, nouns can be categorized based on their semantic properties:

 1. Human nouns: **nwoke** (man), **nwanyị** (woman)
 2. Animal nouns: **ewu** (goat), **nkịta** (dog)